Libra-foundation/.github/ISSUE_TEMPLATE/ISSUE_TEMPLATE.md

 ## Context

 Please provide any relevant information about your setup.
-This is important in case the issue is not reproducible except for under certain conditions.
+This is important in case the issue is not reproducible except when under certain conditions.

-* What types of projects you work on ?
-* Which language versions are you using ?
+* Environment version (node, npm, python... pick only the relevant ones
+* Platform (Linux, Windows, Mac os)
+* Browser with version (if applicable)
-* Your IDE and its version ?
+* IDE with version (if applicable)
-* From when error occurred ?
+* Anything that might be useful to reproduce your issue

-## Failure Logs
+## Logs

-Please include any relevant log snippets or files here.
+Please include any relevant log here.
+Complete log files are preferred, remember to anonymise any personal data in it.

-# Prerequisites
+# Checks

 Please answer the following questions for yourself before submitting an issue.